How Do I Know if My Mom or Dad Has Dementia?

 Same as always

-May start behaving differently towards other people, get depressed, or drop activities they did before
+May start behaving differently towards other people, get depressed, or drop activites they did before

 Memory for recent events

 Can't remember details of events, or even event itself

 Doesn't get lost.
 Able to remember days, dates and times.

 Impaired.
 Starts forgetting familiar routes.
 May have trouble knowing days, dates and time.

 Slower, but can learn new tasks or information